fantom-prj/SALA/README.md

 ```
 Usage: Rscript SALA.filter.R <SALA_directory> <out_prefix> <resource_directory> <ref_directory> <fasta_file> <read.per.rep_ref.novel.Tx> <read.per.rep_non-ref.novel.Tx> <isoform_ratio> <require.5'.confidence> <SALA_gene_path> <sample_file> <SCAFE_directory> <CPAT_path(optional)>

-	--SALA_directory                <required>	path of the folder of SALA transcript annotation output
+	SALA_directory                <required>	path of the folder of SALA transcript annotation output
-	--out_prefix                    <required>	output files prefix
+	out_prefix                    <required>	output files prefix
-	--resource_directory            <required>	path of the resources folder of SALA
+	resource_directory            <required>	path of the resources folder of SALA
-	--ref_directory                 <required>	path of the folder containing the infomation of reference transcriptome
+	ref_directory                 <required>	path of the folder containing the infomation of reference transcriptome
-	--fasta_file                    <required>	genome fasta file
+	fasta_file                    <required>	genome fasta file
-	--read.per.rep_ref.novel.Tx     <required>	number of reads per replicate from a sample for novel isoform of known gene
+	read.per.rep_ref.novel.Tx     <required>	number of reads per replicate from a sample for novel isoform of known gene
-	--read.per.rep_non-ref.novel.Tx <required>	number of reads per replicate from a sample for novel transcript of novel gene
+	read.per.rep_non-ref.novel.Tx <required>	number of reads per replicate from a sample for novel transcript of novel gene
-	--isoform_ratio                 <required>	the ratio of a novel isoform across all the transcript in a gene, according to the full length read count
+	isoform_ratio                 <required>	the ratio of a novel isoform across all the transcript in a gene, according to the full length read count
-	--require.5'.confidence         <required>	if Yes, all the novel transcripts are required to have their 5’ ends located inside confident TSS clusters
+	require.5'.confidence         <required>	if Yes, all the novel transcripts are required to have their 5’ ends located inside confident TSS clusters
-	--SALA_gene_path                <required>	path of the folder of SALA gene annotation output
+	SALA_gene_path                <required>	path of the folder of SALA gene annotation output
-	--sample_file                   <required>	txt file for the input library: column1, library prefix; column2, sample ID, column3, sampleID with replicate ID
+	sample_file                   <required>	txt file for the input library: column1, library prefix; column2, sample ID, column3, sampleID with replicate ID
-	--SCAFE_directory               <required>	path of the folder of SCAFE output
+	SCAFE_directory               <required>	path of the folder of SCAFE output
-	--CPAT_path                     <optional>	path of the folder expected for CPAT result
+	CPAT_path                     <optional>	path of the folder expected for CPAT result
 ```

 ## <a name="final_gene_model"></a>Getting final gene model